bobby-didcoding/udemy-django-course/README.md

-# <span style="color:orange">Building a Production-Ready Django Project with a Digital Resume and Lightweight Shop</span>
+# <span style="color:orange">Building a Production-Ready Django Project with a Digital Resume and Shop</span>

 ## <span style="color:orange">Background</span>
 Welcome to our comprehensive course on building a fully functional and production-ready Django project!
 This course is designed to provide you with a step-by-step guide through the entire process of creating a robust web application – a Digital Resume with an integrated lightweight shop – that will be ready for deployment and accessible to the public.